Pick Up the Phone (Young Thug and Travis Scott song): Background and controversy

 Young Thug first previewed the song in a snippet that he posted on his Instagram account in March 2016.
 The song was originally a collaboration between Young Thug and Starrah.
 Starrah sang the hook instead of Travis.
 Travis was in the studio when Thug recorded the song, and he wrote the bridge Young Thug sings.
 About a month later, Travis started playing the song in clubs, but instead of Starrah on the hook, Travis replaced her, and he had his own verse too.
 He also called the song his own single for his own album without notifying Young Thug of his involvement.
 Travis kept teasing the song for months before he finally leaked it on his own SoundCloud because the labels would not release it.
 After Travis called his manager Lyor Cohen, who also owns 300 Entertainment, Thug's record label, an agreement was made that the song would be released on iTunes later that day as a joint single between Thug and Travis.

 Commercial performance

 "Pick Up the Phone" debuted at number 90 on Billboard Hot 100 for the chart dated for the week of September 3, 2016.
-The song eventually peaked at number 43, becoming one of Young Thug and Travis Scott's highest charting songs at the time.
+The song eventually peaked at number 43, becoming one of Young Thug’s highest charting song at the time.
 This was also Quavo's highest charting solo effort before his appearance on Post Malone's "Congratulations", which peaked at number 8 on the Hot 100, then later his appearance on DJ Khaled's, "I'm the One", which debuted and peaked at number one on the chart.
 The song was certified double platinum by the Recording Industry Association of America (RIAA) in May 2017, for selling over two million digital copies in the United States.